zxc308/P4-tutorials/exercises/firewall/README.md

 3. `firewall.p4` might compile, and the control plane rules might be installed, but the switch might not process packets in the desired way.
-The `logs/sX.log` files contain detailed logs that describing how each switch processes each packet.
+The `logs/sX.log` files contain detailed logs that describe how each switch processes each packet.
 The output is detailed and can help pinpoint logic errors in your implementation.